-Despite petitioner's argument that he should have been entitled to an extension of his improvement period for additional services, the circuit court found that petitioner demonstrated an attitude that he would continue in his failure to comply with services offered.
-We have previously held that "courts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened, and this is particularly applicable to children under the age of three years who are more susceptible to illness, need consistent close interaction with fully committed adults, and are likely to have their emotional and physical development retarded by numerous placements.'
+Despite petitioner's argument that she should have been entitled to an extension of her improvement period for additional services, the circuit court found that petitioner demonstrated an attitude that she would continue in her failure to comply with services offered.
+We have previously held that "'courts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened, and this is particularly applicable to children under the age of three years who are more susceptible to illness, need consistent close interaction with fully committed adults, and are likely to have their emotional and physical development retarded by numerous placements.'
 Syllabus point 1, In re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980)."
 Syl.
 Pt.
 4, in part, In re Kristin Y., 227 W.Va.
 558, 712 S.E.2d 55 (2011).
-As noted above, the youngest child at issue was only two years old at the time of disposition, which is of the age that the above-quoted language was intended to protect.
+At disposition, the youngest child at issue was only two years old, which is of the age that the above-quoted language was intended to protect.
 Lastly, as the guardian correctly noted, the unlikelihood of future compliance is reflected in petitioner's subsequent failure to gain increased post-termination visitation with the children.
 The circuit court held in its dispositional order that petitioner "must undergo in-patient substance abuse treatment, must remain drug and alcohol free and must submit to drug and alcohol testing before the [c]ourt will consider post-termination visitation other than granted herein."
-There is nothing in the record to indicate that petitioner has complied with these requirements, and petitioner does not allege compliance in his petition.
+There is nothing in the record to indicate that petitioner has complied with these requirements, nor does petitioner allege compliance in her petition.
 For these reasons, the circuit court's decision to terminate petitioner's parental rights was not error, and we decline to disturb this decision on appeal.